praveen130/Phishing-Domain-Detection/README.md

 Random Forest
 LogisticRegression
 All these models are trained on the train dataset and evaluation of the model is done with the test dataset.

+**Results**

+From the obtained results of the above models, XGBoost Classifier has highest model performance of 92%.
+So the model is saved to the file XGBClassifier